EternalRavager/Bandit-Over-The-Wire/write_up.md

 -	For lvl 6 I simply found all the files and read the one file for which the permission was not denied had the pswd.
 - For lvl 7 I learnt about the ‘grep’ cmd and used it to find the word millionth and obtained the pswd.
 -	For lvl 8 I learnt about the cmd ‘sort’ and ‘uniq’ to find out the unique lines in a sorted manner.
 I used a tag in uniq to see which line occurred only once.
--	For lvl 9 I learnt the use of ‘strigns’ cmd to find all printable characters and used grep along with it.
+-	For lvl 9 I learnt the use of ‘strings’ cmd to find all printable characters and used grep along with it.
 -	For lvl 10 I used ‘base64 -d’ to decode the answer.
 -	I used youtube and google to learn some stuff, like the use of ssh and cmds.
 -	For lvl 11 I took help and then completed it.